SparrowFabrications/sparrowfabrications.github.io/holga-135-filter.md

+---
+description: Holga 135 Filter Adapter allows you to use filters in your photography.
+---
 ## Holga 135 Cameras Filter Adapter
 Holga 135 cameras filter adapter.
 Please note the step up ring and filter required are shown but not included.
 Camera shown is not included.